Characterization of telecentric dual-etalon Fabry-P\'erot systems from observational data. Properties of the CRISP2 instrument at the Swedish 1-m Solar Telescope: Characterization of the CRISP2 FPI system from observational datasets

-Once the inclination angles and their weights are defined, the effective transmission profile can be obtained with an expression similar to Eq.~\ref{eq:conv}, although the angles are defined for each etalon separately and all permutations must be evaluated in the integral with the corresponding weight.
+Once the inclination angles and their weights are defined, the effective transmission profile can be obtained with an expression similar to Eq.~\ref{eq:conv}, although the angles are defined for each etalon separately and all permutations must be evaluated in the integral with the corresponding weight. {The intensity transmission profile is calculated as:}

-CRISP has a higher F-ratio than CRISP2 (F/165 vs F/140).
-Therefore, for CRISP the broadening effect from the angular integral in Eq.~\ref{eq:conv} is smaller and the transmission profile FWHM predicted by Eq.~\ref{eq:fwhm} at 717.3~nm is closer to reality (only $\sim12\%$ lower) than for CRISP2, for which the peak transmission is $\sim26\%$ narrower than the real one.
-We emphatically discourage the utilization of Eq.~\ref{eq:tr1} (assuming perpendicular incidence) with CRISP and CRISP2 as it yields an unrealistically narrow transmission profile.
-This effect is also illustrated in Fig.~\ref{fig:TRs}, where we show the central part of the profile calculated with each of the three methods.
-While the \emph{conv} and \emph{full} calculations are almost identical, the \emph{ray} calculation is much narrower.
+{where $T^\dagger$ is the complex conjugate of $T$.
+When phase errors are small, the resulting transmission profile that originates from using Eq.~\ref{eq:tr1}, \ref{eq:conv} and \ref{eq:Itr} are similar to those resulting from integrating individual intensity transmission profiles, although mathematically this is not strictly the case since:}

 In this study, we have chosen to express the cavity separation errors of the LRE ($\Delta C_{\mathrm{LRE}}$) relative to the HRE ones as: